carolinanonato/Audio-Player/README.md

 # 🎵 Audio Player

-This music player was the final project for classes 113 and 115 of the Web Design and Development course and Humber College.
+This music player was the final project for classes 113 and 115 of the Web Design and Development course at Humber College.

 ## Features